MilcahHalili/burst_book/README.md

 ### *Build On!*

-- Order history index
+- Create order history index.
-- Display error message and redirect to checkout page when field information is invalid
+- Redirect to checkout page and display error message when field information is invalid.

 Lastly, refer to the **Bugs** section above for further building suggestions.